SharvilGangan/Sharvil-AI-Powered-Personalized-Newsletter-Generator/README.md

 - Enhanced summaries.
 - Clean markdown layout, converted into PDF with consistent styling.

-🧾 Converting Markdown to PDF
-After generating .md files, run: python converter.py

-This will:
-Clean the markdown content.
-Convert it into a formatted .pdf version using wkhtmltopdf.

 ⚠️ Notes
 The system will only select articles that match both user interests and preferred sources.
 If no matching articles are found, a placeholder message will be written to the newsletter.